Sterlitamak: Other types of public transport

 The city also has shuttle buses, which exceed the bus and trolley buses in speed and maneuverability (significant benefits, due to the increase of traffic jams in the city).
 On July 25, 2008, Gazelle minibuses were forbidden to be driven in the city, a step taken because their engines do not satisfy vehicle emission standards set by Euro 3; they were replaced by Mercedes Sprinter, Volkswagen Transporter, and Peugeot Boxer minibuses.
 All these foreign brands are equipped with engines satisfying Euro 3 and Euro 4 standards, and have a high level of security.
 In the spring of 2009, the city administration gave permission for passengers on the "Gazelle", provided that their number does not exceed 40 units.

 Intercity

 Railway

 The city has a station on the segment of non-electrified Ufa–Orenburg route, but this is out of passenger demand and is instead used mainly for cargo transportation.
 The main disadvantage of rail transport in this direction is its very low speed; the train to Ufa will take approximately 5 hours, whereas buses take only 2.5–3 hours by road.
 This is because a segment of the main line is single-track.

 On November 14, 2021, the first "Trip to Hogwarts by Train" took place in the Republic of Bashkortostan.
 The route began in Sterlitamak, went to White Lake in Bashkortostan, and returned to Sterlitamak.
 Along the way, passengers were accompanied by characters from the Harry Potter universe.

+Sport

+The City Stadium (Gorodskoy Stadion) previously hosted the association football team FC Sodovik Sterlitamak but they moved to the Sodovik Stadium, which was built in 2000.
+The City Stadium suffered from investment and is used as a motorcycle speedway venue for the Metkor Sterlitamak speedway team, who raced in the Russian Team Speedway Championship during 2006.